lukeod/vampiresurvivors-modding/character-system.md

 **Location**: `Il2CppVampireSurvivors.Data.Characters.CharacterData`

-Defines the base configuration for a character.
+Inferred from decompiled code, this class appears to define the base configuration for a character.

 ### Identity Properties